 The history behind the house

 The Dower House is one of Bristol’s most recognisable features.
 The house was built by Richard Berkeley in 1563, although it wasn’t known as the Dower House back then.
-Sir Richard served as an MP in parliament and earned his knighthood in 1568, during the reign of Queen Elizabeth I.
+As well as serving as an MP, Sir Richard had a knighthood, which he earned in 1568, during the reign of Queen Elizabeth I.

 The house was passed down through the family and then rebuilt by Norborne Berkeley, with the help of English architect and garden designer Thomas Wright.
 It was kept in the same location that Richard Berkeley built it, the iconic hill you see it on today.
 Norborne and Wright also worked on remodelling the gardens and landscaping of Stoke Park Estate.

 Norborne left for America in 1768 to avoid his debt in England and was appointed Governor of Virginia.
 He died in Williamsburg in 1770, and after his death, the house was passed on to his widowed sister, Elizabeth Somerset, the Duchess of Beaufort.
-After Elizabeth’s death, the house stayed in the Beaufort family and was used as the residence for widows of the dukes of Beaufort.
-This is where the house gets its name, as a ‘Dower House’ refers to a house held by a widow which was part of her late husband’s property.
+After Elizabeth’s death, the house stayed in the Beaufort family and was their dower house, meaning it was probably used as a residence for the widows of the dukes of Beaufort.
+It's likely that this is where the house gets its name, as a ‘dower house’ refers to a house used by a widow, which was part of her late husband’s property.

 The yellow Dower House on a hill overlooking some trees and a fishing pond.